SoftUni-Internal/interactive-content/EN/01-HTML-Structure/03-Tables.md

 ## Cells that Span Many Columns or Rows

-If needed you can make a cell span more than one column/row using `colspan`/`rowspan` attributes:
+If needed, we can create a cell span more than one column/row using `colspan`/`rowspan` attributes:
 * `colspan` attribute is used for columns;
 * `rowspan` attribute is used for rows.